eebrutoklu/redux-thunkbasket/README.md

 # ThunkBasket

-ThunkBasket, React ve Redux kullanarak oluşturulmuş bir e-ticaret uygulamasıdır.
-Bu uygulamada, kullanıcılar restoranları ve bu restoranlardaki ürünleri görüntüleyebilir, sepetlerine ürün ekleyebilir ve ödeme işlemlerini gerçekleştirebilirler.
+ThunkBasket is an e-commerce application built using React and Redux.
+In this application, users can view restaurants and the products available in these restaurants, add products to their baskets, and complete payment transactions.

-## Kullanılan Teknolojiler
+## Used Technologies

-React
+- React
-Redux
+- Redux
-React Router
+- React Router
-Axios
+- Axios
-Redux Thunk
+- Redux Thunk
-Uygulama Yapısı

-## Uygulama Yapısı
+## Application Structure

-components: Uygulamanın bileşenleri.
-pages: Sayfa bileşenleri.
-redux: Redux aksiyonları, reducer'ları ve store yapılandırması.
-utils: Yardımcı işlevler ve API istekleri için kullanılan dosyalar.
+- **components:** Components of the application.
+- **pages:** Page components.
+- **redux:** Redux actions, reducers, and store configuration.
+- **utils:** Helper functions and files used for API requests.

-## React Uygulaması
+## React Application

-Bu proje, React kullanılarak geliştirilmiş bir web uygulamasıdır.
-Aşağıda, React uygulamasında sıkça kullanılan bazı hook'ların ve yöntemlerin isimleri bulunmaktadır:
+This project is a web application developed using React.
+Below are the names of some commonly used hooks and methods in the React application:

-### Hook'lar:
+### Hooks:

 - useState
 - useEffect